turingschool/front-end-curriculum/lessons/module-1/js-intro-to-the-dom.md

 - `Interface` a shared boundary across which two separate components exchange information.
 - `DOM` Document Object Model, the JS interface used to interact with HTML

-## Note

-While you haven't officially learned about HTML yet, you'll be working with HTML in this lesson.
-Don't panic!
-For this lesson, you need to know the definition of `HTML Element` and you need to be ready to explore and try new things.

 ## Warm Up